wp-plugins/woocommerce-multilingual/readme.txt

 * A problem we had with shipping selection was resolved in WooCommerce itself
 * Improved synchronization of global product attributes, whether used for variations or not
 * Custom product attributes registered as strings when defined in the backend
-* Dont adjust the currency symbol in WooCommerce settings page
+* Don't adjust the currency symbol in WooCommerce settings page
-* Fixed problem with the order of attributes values and variations
+* Term and product category order is synchronized among languages
+* Additional filters for WooCommerce emails

 = 2.2 =
 * Price in mini-cart refreshed when changing language